 This resource section delves into cervical disc desiccation and explains the completely innocent nature of most mild to moderate expressions of cervical degenerative disc disease.

 CDDD is not inherently painful or problematic and is extremely rarely the actual cause of serious or ongoing pain of any kind.
 However, CDDD is a common neck pain scapegoat condition often blamed for enacting symptoms when a more obvious source is not available.

-We have prepared the following exploratory articles to help patients better comprehend the universal occurrence of cervical disc desiccation:
+We have prepared the following research articles to help patients better comprehend the universal occurrence of cervical disc desiccation:

 Cervical disc disease diagnosis can not be verified without some form of advanced imaging technology.